pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 Although vacancies are not discussed much in the macro literature, there is an old and large literature that studies vacancies and explains how to measure them.
 In fact that literature is as old as the literature studying unemployment, going back to the work of [Beveridge in 1944](http://pinguet.free.fr/beveridge44.pdf), [Rees in 1957](http://www.nber.org/chapters/c2638), [Abraham in 1983](https://www.jstor.org/stable/1816568) and [in 1987](https://doi.org/10.2307/2534516), and [Zagorsky in 1998](https://doi.org/10.1162/003465398557438).
 Modern research on job vacancies include work by [Barnichon in 2010](https://doi.org/10.1016/j.econlet.2010.08.029) and [Petrosky-Nadeau and Zhang in 2021](https://doi.org/10.1016/j.jmoneco.2020.01.009).

+### What is the shape of the Beveridge curve?

+The Beveridge curve is approximately a [rectangular hyperbola](/13/):  $u \times v = A$, where $A>0$ is a constant that determines the location of the curve.
+This is apparent once the Beveridge curve is [plotted on log scale](/13a.png): it traces a line of slope -1, shifting every decade or so.

+The hyperbolic shape implies that unemployment and vacancy rates are not only negatively related, but inversely related.
+So when the vacancy rate falls by $x$%, the unemployment rate will increase by $x$%.
+And when the vacancy rate increases by $x$%, the unemployment rate will decrease by $x$%.

+There is a view that the Beveridge curve [might have](https://www.marketplace.org/story/2022/06/14/what-beveridge-curve-says-about-feds-soft-landing) an [unusual shape](https://perma.cc/W2DZ-LTQV) in the aftermath of the pandemic.
+Part of the issue is that the Beveridge curve shifted very far out in 2020, when the labor market was shattered by the coronavirus, and then between 2022 and 2023, the curve became almost vertical.
+But the appearance of verticality can be explained by the fact that the Beveridge curve was returning to its old location while the labor market was cooling.

+In the last 2 years, we are almost back to a rectangular hyperbola.
+In April 2023, the reading was $u =$ 3.45% and $v =$ 5.74%.
+In April 2025, the reading is $u =$ 4.19% and $v =$ 4.20%.
+So $v$ decreased by [5.74 $-$ 4.20] $/$ 5.74 $=$ 26.8% while $u$ increased by [4.19 $-$ 3.45] $/$ 4.19 $=$ 21.4%.
+An hyperbola says that $u$ should have increased by 26.8% instead of 21.4%.
+So the curve is slightly steeper than an hyperbola, but we're not far off.
+The elasticity of the curve is 26.8% $/$ 21.4% $=$ 1.25 instead of 1.

+### How does the Michez rule relate to the Sahm rule?

+The Michez rule is based on the same idea as the Sahm rule: looking for a rapid deterioration of labor market variables to detect recessions.
+But while the Sahm rule only uses the unemployment rate for detection, the Michez rule uses both the unemployment and vacancy rates.

+By combining data on unemployment and vacancies, the Michez rule obtains a less noisy signal of recessions, so it can detect recessions faster than the Sahm rule:

++ Average detection delay, 1960–2021: 1.2 months instead of 2.7 months
++ Maximum detection delay, 1960–2021: 3 months instead of 7 months

+The Michez rule is also more robust: it identifies all 15 recessions since 1929 without false positives, whereas the Sahm rule breaks down before 1960.

 ### Do the dashboard statistics apply to other countries?

 Unemployment rate, vacancy rate, and labor market tightness can be computed in the same way in other countries in which similar raw data (number of job seekers, number of job vacancies, number of labor force participants) are available.

-The FERU formula $u^\ast = \sqrt{uv}$ does require assumptions on the cost of unemployment, cost of recruiting, and especially shape of the Beveridge curve.
+The FERU formula $u^\ast = \sqrt{uv}$ does require assumptions on the cost of unemployment, cost of recruiting, and shape of the Beveridge curve.
 In countries in which the unemployment and recruiting costs and the shape of the Beveridge curve are different than in the United States, the FERU must be computed from a [more general formula](/9/).

-The Michez-rule recession indicator can be computed for any country, but the recession threshold of 0.29pp will have to be recalibrated.
+The Michez-rule recession indicator can be computed for any country, but the recession threshold of 0.29pp needs to be recalibrated.
 The value of 0.29pp is the lowest threshold that generates no false positives in the United States between 1960 and 2021.
 In other countries, the recession indicator will take different values, and recessions will occur at different times, so the threshold will have to be recomputed.

 Similarly, the upper threshold of 0.81pp used in the dual-threshold Michez rule to infer a recession probability will have to be recalibrated in other countries.
 The value of 0.81pp is the highest threshold that generates no false negatives in the United States between 1960 and 2021.
 In other countries, the recession indicator will take different values, and recessions will occur at different times, so the threshold will have to be recomputed.
 Once the thresholds are recalibrated, the recession probability can be computed using a similar formula.